What is the R100 Scottish Broadband Voucher Scheme (SBVS)?

 The online checker suggests I am already able to order a superfast service.
 What should I do now?

-If you can already order a superfast service, then contact any commercial supplier who offers services in your area to discuss your options.
+If you can already order a superfast service, then contact any commercial provider who offers services in your area to discuss your options.

-The online checker suggests a commercial supplier will shortly be offering services in my area.
+The online checker suggests a commercial provider will shortly be offering services in my area.
 What does this mean?

-If the checker states that a commercial supplier is planning to offer services in your area soon, then we would encourage you to keep checking the R100 website for updates.
-If you still do not have any commercial services available to you by July 2021, you may then be eligible for a voucher.
+If the checker states that a commercial provider is planning to offer services in your area soon, then we would encourage you to keep checking the R100 website for updates.

 What kind of connection will be delivered?